SILENT-GUO/CCST9049_2C3_Project_II/README.md

 5. After connecting the XR device with your computer, press File -> Build Settings -> Select SampleScene1 and Android Platform -> Switch Platform (If needed) -> Build and Run.
 By this the built file CCST9049_2C3_Project_II.apk with be copied to Quest device.
 You can also find this apk in Unknown sources of application folder.
 6. To view the scene of our project, select File -> Open Scene, Select "CCST9049_2C3_Project_II\Unity-StarterSamples\Assets\StarterSamples\Usage\Usage\SampleScene1.unity".

-Although the apk file is ignored by git unity when uploading, we seperately upload CCST9049_2C3_Project_II.apk in the root directory.
-You can also use SideQuest to install this apk file from local computer to Quest device.
+As the apk file is ignored by git unity when uploading and its size is larger than 25 MB, we decided not to put the apk file here.
+You may access the apk file via [google drive link](https://drive.google.com/file/d/1ntohamSag3WV3QVLWNyJKnFVvTjU9Adh/view?usp=drive_link)